-5.3.5 Edge defects for final cut sizes
+5.3.4 Edge defects for final cut sizes

-The limitations on entrant and emergent faults and bevel are given in Table 6.
+The limitations on entrant and emergent faults and bevel are given in Table 8.

-Table 6 - Limitations on edge defects
+Table 8 - Limitations on edge defects

-Edge defect Limitations

-Entrant fault $h_1 < e \text{ mm}$

-$P < (0.8 \times e) \text{ mm}$

-Emergent fault $h_2 < e \text{ mm}$

-Bevel The ratio (d/e) shall be less than 0,8
+Edge defect Limitations Entrant fault $h_1 < e \text{ mm}$ $P < (0.8 \times e)$ mm, but shall not exceed 10 mm Emergent fault h_2 < e mm, but shall not exceed 10 mm Bevel The ratio (d/e) shall be less than 0,8, but d shall not exceed 10 mm

 The limitations only apply when there is no risk of breakage resulting from thermal stress.
-In applications where thermal stress breakage may apply, the manufacturers' recommendations on edge quality should be followed
+In applications where thermal stress breakage may apply, the manufacturers' recommendations on edge quality should be followed.